xebia-functional/macroid/macroid-docs/guide/Tweaks.md

 ## Standard tweaks

 A number of standard tweaks are included.
 Please refer to the [scaladoc](../api/macroid/Tweaks$.html).
-Note that all these tweaks can be imported with `import macroid.FullDsl._`.
+Note that all these tweaks can be imported with `import macroid.FullDsl._` or just `import macroid.Tweaks._`.

 ## Extra tweaks

 Some extra tweaks are included in the `macroid.contrib` package.
-Please refer to the [scaladoc](../api/macroid/contrib/ExtraTweaks$.html).
+Please refer to the [scaladoc](../api/macroid/contrib/package.html).